 Rachel Tilseth Producer/Director/Writer

-She has a Bachelor of Science Degree in Art Education, 1992, from UW-Stout, graduating with cum laude honors.
-Rachel’s first teaching job was on Pine Ridge Reservation in Kyle, South Dakota.
+She has a Bachelor of Science in Art Education in 1992 from UW-Stout, graduating with cum laude honors.
+Rachel’s first teaching job was on Pine Ridge Reservation in Kyle, South Dakota, where she learned about indigenous people.
 Rachel believes an art education helps students to become better consumers.
-Rachel is a fine artist emphasizing watercolor and oil painting.
+Rachel is a fine artist who emphasizes watercolor and oil painting.
 Rachel brings her knowledge of design principles to her work as a documentary film director.

 Since high school, Rachel has been an environmentalist and participated in the first Earth Day in 1971.
 In the 1990s, she participated in the sulfate mines protests alongside activists John Trudell and Walter Bresette at the Protect The Earth Festival near Hayward, Wisconsin.

-In 1991 on a howl survey in the Chequamegon-Nicolet National Forest, Rachel met Wisconsin’s Wolf Recovery Program Head Wolf Biologist, Adrian Wydeven.
-Seven years later became involved in Wisconsin’s Wolf Recovery Program.
+Rachel became involved in Wisconsin’s Wolf Recovery Program.
 She became a Wisconsin Department of Natural Resources Volunteer Winter Wolf/Carnivore Tracker in the year 2000 and, as a result, learned about the lives of wild gray wolves.

-In 2011 She started a grassroots Facebook Page and a blog and named it after the county she tracked wolves in; Wolves of Douglas County Wisconsin (WODCW).
+In 2011, She started a grassroots Facebook Page and a blog named after the county where she tracked wolves in Wolves of Douglas County, Wisconsin (WODCW).
 WODCW became known nationally and internationally.
 Rachel had editorials published in several Wisconsin newspapers.
 Silent Sports Magazine is the latest to publicize her articles.

-In 1999 Rachel put together a story proposal about Adrian Wydeven’s volunteer Winter Wolf Tracking Program and submitted it to National Geographic Television Channel.
-Although the proposal didn’t get accepted, She received a telephone call from them to explain why.
-The National Geographic Channel at the time was busy working on starting a global network and tied up all of its resources in working on getting it off the ground.
+In 1999, Rachel compiled a story proposal about the volunteer Winter Wolf Tracking Program and submitted it to the National Geographic Television Channel.
+Although the proposal wasn’t accepted, she received a telephone call from them to explain why.
+At the time, the National Geographic Channel was busy starting a global network and tied up all its resources to get it off the ground.
 Rachel continued working to draw attention to Wisconsin’s Gray wolf and wrote to Dr. Jane Goodall in Tanzania, Africa, about the recovery program.
-To her surprise and delight received three handwritten postcards from Dr. Jane Goodall.
+To her surprise and delight, she received three handwritten postcards from Dr. Jane Goodall.

 Rachel put together three film screenings and a film festival to bring education and awareness about Wisconsin’s wolf hunt.
 Rachel continues to be a participant in monitoring wolf populations in Wisconsin.

 Rachel has produced a series of live-streamed broadcasts called People & Wolves Talk Show in both the USA & Italy.
 And several community radio talk shows.
-In 2019 WODCW became a film company.
+In 2019, WODCW became a film company.
+Rachel’s latest endeavor is a film that started in 2022, People & Wolves: a Wisconsin Story of Coexistence, and is now finished.

-Having grown up in a rural community in New York’s Catskill Mountains, Manish has a lifelong commitment to preserving wild spaces and wildlife.
-As an officer and Judge Advocate in the United States Coast Guard, Manish deployed in support of cleanup efforts following the Deepwater Horizon Oil Spill and led section 7 consultations with federal agency partners under the Endangered Species Act.
+Having grown up in a rural New York Catskill Mountains community, Manish is committed to preserving wild spaces and wildlife.
+As an officer and Judge Advocate in the United States Coast Guard, Manish deployed in support of cleanup efforts following the Deepwater Horizon Oil Spill.
+He led section 7 consultations with federal agency partners under the Endangered Species Act.
 He also worked closely with the Environmental Protection Agency and State Historic Preservation Officers to ensure compliance with marine environmental laws and regulations.
 Manish has served as a teacher and Head of School and believes in experiential and outdoor education.
 As a school leader, he worked closely with fundraising partners and grant providers to ensure student success and curricular development.